annaymj/DV_RProject2/00 Doc/DV_RProject2.md

-DV_RProject2
+## DV_RProject2
 ========================================================
-Group member: Anna Mengjie Yu (my3852),  Duy Vu (dhv242),  Syed Naqvi (san724)
+#### Group member: Anna Mengjie Yu (my3852),  Duy Vu (dhv242),  Syed Naqvi (san724)

-This is an R Markdown document.
+Gene content and gene order have been useful characters in studying speceis evolution.
 In this project, we will be using diatom plastid genome data.

-When you click the **Knit HTML** button a web page will be generated that includes both content as well as the output of any embedded R code chunks within the document.
-You can embed an R code chunk like this:
+This is a table of Cyclotella (Diatoms) plastid genome gene content, gene length and gene order table from Yu's publication [http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0107854]
+This csv table is accessible as part of Table S4 in the Supporting Information.

+*********
+First, we displayed a few lines of the dataset stored in oracle database.
+The table includes Name(gene name), MINIMUM (gene start position), MAXIMUM(gene end position), LENGTH(gene length), DIRECTION(sense and anti-sense strand).

 ```r